 Installation and Maintenance of BME Forged Aluminum Connecting Rods

 We take great pride in manufacturing our connecting rods.
 A little care during installation will result in extremely long service life.
-Please note the following information.
+If you have any questions about the installation or proper use of BME connecting rods, please Bill Miller Engineering (775) 887-1299.

 Clearances: